Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 • 2025–2026: Additional training focused on mature clients.
 Ongoing peer consultation with clinicians I respect, to make sure we are on the right path.

 • Training started in 1995, and has continued every year.
 Several years of close weekly supervision and psychodynamic technique, and CBT and evidenced based training— hands on.
 I take an active interest in finding out what works, weeding out what doesn’t, and applying technique and close attention to help the person in front of me.
-I read a few books of interest every year, train with the best I can find, and make sure I am listening.

 A note on “Good Enough”

 Of course AI did help me with this website: keywords, snippets, strategies, Google Ad Cost strategies, etc. Its 2026.
+I can’t escape some of it.

 But I’m still very much here.
-Hello.

 Next step